An experienced New York real estate operations and asset-management firm — for owners local and cross-border.

 Strategy, sourcing, regulatory navigation, operational launch — reading what the local market rewards, and translating what works elsewhere into something that belongs here.
 Translation is the practice taking root.

-Serviced apartments across NYC, restaurants in Ibaraki, and the Living Lab at Gramercy Park.
+Serviced apartments across NYC, restaurants near Tokyo, and the Living Lab at Gramercy Park.
 Brands, partners, operating know-how, places — selected and arranged as a working practice.
 Composition is the practice taking shape.

 Underwriting, repositioning, and hold-period strategy — informed by the operating data we already own.
 Each cycle stacks on the last — data, judgment, partner alignment — and the practice compounds across years.

-We operate to a standard set for ourselves — refined over fifteen years of running property by hand, in the city that taught us to.
+We operate to a standard set for ourselves — refined over sixteen years of running property by hand, in the city that taught us to.

 Every asset receives the same attention as if it were our own.
 Every resident, the same care as if they were a long-term neighbor.
 The work is held close — the practice itself, accumulated trace by trace.